kframework/X86-64-semantics/docs/reports/planeer.md

   - implemented in K only
   - uifs including tag `UIF1`
   - Test the instruction with uifs in some of their regstate.
 Those are not tested in Strata.
 Check if the uifs are triggered at the right place.
+- Check / Test the instructions mentione in sepcgen_setup for must_write != maybe_write
+- Test all the conditional undefs

 ## Important Points
 - Uses the tc same as the final strata tc